Have you ever watched helplessly as your dog swallowed something disgusting or dangerous?

 But mostly, I was worried my dog had eaten something unsafe.

-I realized I need to work on a more-solid “leave it” command with Ace so he’ll listen to me when it matters. (“Drop” is another good one.)
+I realized I needed to work on a more-solid “leave it” command with Ace so he’d listen to me when it mattered. (“Drop” is another good one.)

-Sure, he’ll obey “leave it” in the living room, but not necessarily in “real world” scenarios such as if he’s off leash and about to eat or roll on a dead fish.
+Sure, he’d obey “leave it” in the living room, but not necessarily in “real world” scenarios such as if he was off leash and about to eat or roll on a dead fish.

 With this post, I thought I’d briefly go over how to teach a dog to “leave it.”
 Then I’ll cover some ideas on how to get to a higher level of training.

 How to teach your dog the command ‘leave it’

 (I use “leave it” to mean “do not touch that object.”
 I don’t use “leave it” to mean “leave that other dog alone,” as some people do.
 How about you?)

-There is more than one way to teach a dog “leave it,” but here’s what I did:
+There is more than one way to teach a dog “leave it,” but here’s what I did with Ace:

 - With highly valued treats on hand (like real chicken), place a lower-valued but tempting item on the ground (like a dog biscuit) and say “leave it.”